-A comment before we start: I’m a huge cheesecake fan and, both of baking them and of course, eating them.
-So I don’t take cheesecake recipes lightly.
-No sir, it’s my duty to try and report.
-And eat them just for statistical purposes, haha.
+I'm a huge cheesecake fan, baking them and eating them.
+So I don't take cheesecake recipes lightly.
+I have to try as many different ones as I can and report.
+And eat them just for statistical purposes.

 So this was the recipe for today.

-The grapes (seedless are better) are cooked in water and wine, let the liquid simmer away.
+The grapes (seedless are better) are cooked in water and wine, and let the liquid simmer away.

 This brings out the natural sweetness of the grapes, which is a lot!
 They end up shriveled and wonderfully sweet, just like candy.

-I use the same technique taught to me years ago to caramelize pearl onions.
+I use the same technique taught me years ago to caramelize pearl onions.
 It never fails.

 I have made hundreds of cheesecakes in my life.
 Yet this one is different.

 The flavor is as good as any of my other favorites.
-It doesn’t have any starch, which is a big plus in my book and no out of the ordinary ingredients.
+It doesn't have any starch, a big plus in my book, and no out-of-the-ordinary ingredients.

 But there is one difference that makes it worthwhile to have a cheesecake in a very low oven for 8 hours, the texture!

-Try it at room temperature and then after 1 or 2 days in the fridge.
-The texture will still be ridiculously creamy.
-But if it’s cold it’s easier to serve.
-Top it with whatever you want, or leave it plain, but do make it.
+You can refrigerate it for a few days and the texture will still be incredibly creamy.
+Top it with whatever you want, or leave it plain, but make it.

-There are quite a few in this blog already, starting with the fantastic oreo cheesecake to the brown sugar cheesecake, I’ve made a ricotta cheesecake version, my favorite baked traditional cheesecake chocolate crust and of course the complete Guide to No-Bake Cheesecake.
+There are quite a few cheesecake recipes in this blog already, starting with the fantastic oreo cheesecake to the brown sugar cheesecake, a ricotta cheesecake version, my favorite baked traditional cheesecake chocolate crust, and the complete Guide to No-Bake Cheesecake.